I hate to break it to you, but travel this summer is almost over. Don't cry because it's ending, though. Smile about your summer 2024 trips instead.

-I know, I know: It’s hard to think that far ahead.
-But airlines sell flights at least 11 months in advance, bringing your booking window into at least early June – and they’re adding more flights every single day.
-If you’re on the hunt for a cheap cash fare, you might be able to score a great bargain with some ultra-advanced planning.
-But if you’re hoping to use some points and miles to score award space to Europe, Asia, or elsewhere, booking flights 11-plus months in advance right when the schedule opens is a serious sweet spot.
+I know I know: It's hard to think that far ahead.
+But airlines sell flights at least 11 months in advance, meaning you can book flights right now for next July – and they're adding more flights every single day.
+You might be able to score a cheap cash fare with some advance planning, but especially if you're hoping to use points and miles to fly to Europe, Asia, or elsewhere next summer, searching for award space right when the schedule opens will give you the best shot.

 Here's a closer look at why it's time to start thinking about your travel plans for next summer.

 - Keys to Booking Long-Range Trips

 Almost every airline sells flights at least 11 months in advance – and some go out as far as a full calendar year.
 And while there is no best day to book flights, it can pay to book as early as you can … sometimes.

 There's no ironclad rule on how far in advance you should book to get the best deal.
 We search for cheap flights and deals for our Thrifty Traveler Premium members every single day, and great fares can pop up at almost any time.
 But here's what we can tell you with absolute certainty:

 - You should follow the Flight First Rule: Book your flights before you do any other travel planning to give yourself the flexibility to jump on the cheapest flights.